The do’s and don’ts of poinsettia care. Keep your plant healthy and blooming throughout the Christmas season.

-DO– Provide room temperatures between 68 – 70 degrees F. Generally speaking, if your are comfortable, so is your poinsettia.
+DO– Provide room temperatures between 68 – 70 degrees F. Generally speaking, if you are comfortable, so is your poinsettia.

-DO – Water your plant when the soil feels dry to the tough.
+DO – Water your plant when the soil feels dry to the touch.

 DON’T – Expose plants to temperatures below 50 degrees F. Poinsettias are sensitive to cold weather.